Policy on Student Social Gatherings

 Face coverings and community expectations

-Cloth face coverings are required indoors in all university buildings, and outdoors in the presence of others.
+Face coverings are required indoors in all university buildings, and outdoors in the presence of others.
 Please review ISU's complete face covering policy.
-Campus buildings will have signage to remind you.
-It’s a good idea to keep a face covering handy at all times, and make sure to wear it correctly – over your mouth and nose.
+Keep a face covering handy at all times, and make sure to wear it correctly -- over your mouth and nose.

-The Dean of Students Office, working with the Academic Continuity Workgroup, has developed a set of community expectations, which provides guidance for handling issues of non-compliance.
+The Dean of Students Office, working with the Academic Continuity Workgroup, developed a set of community expectations providing guidance for handling noncompliance.
 Faculty and staff should contact their own supervisor when the situation involves another staff or faculty member.
 Modeling appropriate behavior and creating positive reinforcement are the best methods to encourage compliance.

 Accommodations for students concerned about their risk for COVID-19

 Students at a higher risk to develop severe illness from COVID-19 based on their age or underlying medical condition, as defined by the Centers for Disease Control, will be given preference for placement in online courses.
 Additional information on this process can be found on the Dean of Students website.
-However, it is important to note that we will not be able to offer all scheduled courses with an online option in cases such as labs where students use special equipment, or courses that feature a unique instructional experience.
+We will not be able to offer all scheduled courses with an online option in cases such as labs where students use special equipment, or courses that feature a unique instructional experience.

 Student organization activities

 Participation in student organizations and their activities is an integral part of the Iowa State student experience.
 While many activities remain unchanged, organizations must also follow guidelines related to room capacities, face coverings, physical distancing, food restrictions, and more.